Last Updated 1:34pm, 26 August 2021

 You should seek a follow up PCR test following an LFD positive test at home or at an assisted site.
-Case, household and contacts identified in the setting should isolate while waiting for the PCR result.
-If the PCR is negative, and the case remains symptom free, case and contacts can stop isolating.
+Staff and pupils with a positive LFD test result should self-isolate in line with government guidance.
+If the PCR is negative, and the case remains symptom free, the case can stop isolating.

-Please note, if any staff or pupils develop COVID-19 symptoms always seek a PCR test.
+If any staff or pupils develop COVID19 symptoms, you should always seek a PCR test.
 LFD tests should not be used on people with symptoms or on children under the age of 11 years old.

 Cleaning and waste

 Please refer to the cleaning in non-healthcare settings outside the home guidance available on the government website.

 Following a suspected or confirmed case in the setting:

 - PPE should be worn for cleaning – minimum gloves and disposable apron.
 Consider using face mask and eye protection if risk is high – for example, when cleaning areas where there are visible bodily fluids.

 - Clean public areas, such as corridors, as normal.